The Day I Chose Peace Over Productivity

 It was one of those mornings where my to-do list was longer than my patience, and I was already behind before my feet hit the floor.
 You know the feeling?
 That immediate anxiety that starts buzzing in your chest the moment you wake up and remember everything you "should" be doing.

-That's when I heard it.
+That is when I heard it.

 The Still Small Voice

-It wasn't audible, but it was clear as day: "What if you didn't?"
+It was not audible, but it was clear as day:

 Now, let me tell you, my first instinct was to argue with this voice.
 I had people depending on me, deadlines looming, expectations to meet.
 How could I just... not?